-"where the development plan is absent, silent or relevant policies are out-of-date, granting permission unless:
+"Where the development plan is absent, silent or relevant policies are out-of-date, granting permission unless:

-any adverse impacts of doing so would significantly and demonstrably outweigh the benefits, when assessed against the policies in the Framework taken as a whole; or specific policies in the Framework indicate development should be restricted."
+- any adverse impacts of doing so would significantly and demonstrably outweigh the benefits, when assessed against the policies in the Framework taken as a whole; or

+Specific policies in the Framework indicate development should be restricted."

-A number of recent appeal decisions have concluded that the Council has not conclusively demonstrated a five year supply of deliverable housing land, founded on information with a base date of 31 March 2012 selectively updated to 31 March 2013.
-However, the Council has recently published a 5 Year Supply Position Statement which seeks to bring evidence up to date to 31 December 2013.
+Appeal decisions in October 2013 concluded that the Council could not conclusively demonstrate a five year supply of deliverable housing land.
+This was founded on information with a base date of 31 March 2012 selectively updated to 31 March 2013.

+In response, in February 2014, the Council published a 5 Year Supply Position Statement which seeks to bring evidence up to date to 31 December 2013.
 The approach taken to the Statement has been informed by policy requirements and by consultation with the Housing Market Partnership.

-The Borough's five year housing land requirement is 8,311.
-This is calculated using the 'Sedgefield' method of apportioning the past shortfall in housing supply across the first five years.
-It includes a 5% buffer, which is considered appropriate in light of the Borough's past housing delivery performance and the historic imposition of a moratorium.
+The Position Statement set out that the Borough's five year housing land requirement as 8,311.
+This was calculated using the 'Sedgefield' method of apportioning the past shortfall in housing supply across the first five years.
+It included a 5% buffer, which was considered appropriate in light of the Borough's past housing delivery performance and the historic imposition of a moratorium.

-A standard formula of build rates and lead-in times has been applied to most housing sites, unless more detailed site-specific information is available.
-Those considered deliverable within the five year supply have been 'sense-checked' and assumptions altered to reflect the circumstances of the particular site.
-The Criticisms made of the yields from certain sites in the recent appeals, particularly those in the merging Local Plan, have also been taken on board.
+A standard formula of build rates and lead-in times was applied to most housing sites, unless more detailed site-specific information is available.
+Those considered deliverable within the five year supply were 'sense-checked' and assumptions altered to reflect the circumstances of the particular site.
+The Criticisms made of the yields from certain sites in the recent appeals, particularly those in the merging Local Plan, were also been taken on board.

-Sources of supply include sites under construction; sites with full and outline planning permission; sites awaiting Section 106 Agreements; selected Strategic Sites which are included in the emerging Local Plan; sites in adopted Local Plans; and small sites.
-This approach accords with the National Planning Policy Framework, existing guidance and the emerging National Planning Policy Guidance.
+Sources of supply included sites under construction; sites with full and outline planning permission; sites awaiting Section 106 Agreements; selected Strategic Sites which are included in the emerging Local Plan; sites in adopted Local Plans; and small sites.
+This approach accorded with the National Planning Policy Framework, existing guidance and the emerging National Planning Policy Guidance at that time.

-A discount has been applied to small sites, and a windfall allowance included reflecting the applications which will come forward for delivery of small sites in years four and five.
+A discount was been applied to small sites, and a windfall allowance included reflecting the applications which will come forward for delivery of small sites in years four and five.

-A number of sites without planning permission have been identified and could contribute to the supply if required.
-However, these sites are not relied upon for the five year supply at present.
+A number of sites without planning permission were identified and could contribute to the supply if required.
+However, these sites were not relied upon for the five year supply.

-The current deliverable supply of housing is assessed as being some 9,757 homes.
-With a total annual requirement of 1,662 based on the 'Sedgefield' methodology and a 5% 'buffer', the Five Year Housing Land Supply Position Statement demonstrates that the Council has a 5.87 year housing land supply.
-If a 20% 'buffer' is applied, this reduces to 5.14 years supply.
+The current deliverable supply of housing was therefore assessed as being some 9,757 homes.
+With a total annual requirement of 1,662 based on the 'Sedgefield' methodology and a 5% 'buffer' the Five Year Housing Land Supply Position Statement demonstrated that the Council has a 5.87 year housing land supply.
+If a 20% 'buffer' was applied, this reduced to 5.14 years supply.